-If a device implementation declares the android.software.device_admin feature, the out of box setup flow MUST make it possible to enroll a Device Policy Controller (DPC) application as the Device Owner app [Resources, 46].
+- When the device implementation has user data, it: - MUST report false for the DevicePolicyManager.isProvisioningAllowed(ACTION_PROVISION_MANAGED_DEVICE) - MUST not enroll any DPC application as the Device Owner App any more.

 Device implementations MAY have a preinstalled application performing device administration functions but this application MUST NOT be set as the Device Owner app without explicit consent or action from the user or the administrator of the device.